christowiz/open-url-in-browser/README.md

 ### Opening tabs

 1. Click the extension icon to open the popup
+2. Choose your window preference:
+   - **New window** — opens tabs in a new browser window
+   - **Topmost** — opens tabs in the topmost (currently active) browser window
-2. Optionally toggle **Close source tabs** — closes the Chrome tabs after opening (only on full success)
+3. Optionally toggle **Close source tabs** — closes the Chrome tabs after opening (only on full success)
-3. Click the appropriate button next to the target browser:
+4. Click the appropriate button next to the target browser:
    - **Open current tab** — sends just the active tab
    - **Open N selected** — shown when multiple tabs are highlighted (Shift/Cmd+click tabs)
    - **Open all N tabs** — sends every tab in the window

+### Using the Option key toggle

+For quick one-off choices, you can hold the **Option key** while clicking to use the opposite window setting without changing your preference:

+1. Hold **Option** (Alt on Windows/Linux) — buttons update to show the opposite action
+2. Click while still holding Option — tabs open in the opposite window setting
+3. Release Option — preference stays the same for your next action

+**Example:** If "New window" is selected and you want to open in the topmost window just this once, hold Option and click.
+The button will show "Open current tab in topmost window".

 ### Recovery